assert-security/venari-devops/README.md

 Note the nodePort is set to 31000 by default.
 You will need to access the master node using https://host.docker.internal:31000/

+### Upgrading Venari Devops to 5.0 in Kubernetes setup

+1) Edit values-override.yaml in helm-controller
+2) Change image->tag attribute to "5.0" or to pin to a specific version "5.0.169"
+3) Edit values-override.yaml in helm-jobnode
+4) Change image->tag attribute to "5.0" or to pin to a specific version "5.0.169"

 ## Setup admin Password and License Information